Applications and proposals

 Fax: +44 (0)1524 510857

-Overseas students will have a telephone interview with either the Research Students’ Tutor or the potential supervisor, in order to discuss their proposal.
+Overseas applicants may be required to have a telephone interview with either the Research Students’ Tutor or the potential supervisor, in order to discuss their submitted proposal.